weregoat/policyd-geoip/README.md

   user=nobody argv=/path/to/bin/policyd-geoip --configuration /path/to/policyd-geoip.yaml
 ```

-`--configuration` flag is optional; program defaults to use `/usr/local/etc/policyd-geoip.yaml`.
+If `--configuration` flag is omitted, the program tries to access `/etc/policyd-geoip.yaml`.

 ### Then you can use the policy like so in `main.cf`:
 ```